-Fig. 1c shows the effect of contact time on the adsorption capacity $(q_e)$ .
-When the change in the bar graphs is examined, it is seen that there is rapid adsorption due to the high solution concentration in the initial times, then the solution concentration decreases and the adsorption rate decreases with the filling of the active centers on the LDAC surface, and finally, at the end of a certain time, adsorption cannot be made, that is, the equilibrium state is reached.
+Fig. 1c shows the effect of contact time on the adsorption capacity.
+When the change in the bar graphs is examined, it is seen that there is rapid adsorption due to the high solution concentration in the initial times, then the solution concentration decreases and the adsorption rate decreases with the filling of the active centres on the LDAC surface and finally, at the end of a certain time adsorption does not occur that is, the equilibrium state is reached.